mihajlotomic/meteorSite/README.md

 1. ~~Finish the search bar functionality - trying to share the _ids to a helper function is currently the limitation.~~
 1. Instead of using alerts use more modern Bootstrap capabilities.
-1. Implement security and server side validation so it can acutally be deployed.
+1. Implement security and server side validation so it can actually be deployed.

 To Run: